cmintey/wishlist/README.md

 ### Environment Variables

-`ORIGIN`: The URL your users will connect to e.g. `https://wishlist.domain.com`
+`ORIGIN`: The URL your users will connect to e.g. `https://wishlist.domain.com`, `http://192.168.2.10:3280`. **Note**, if this value is an IP address, then it must include the exposed port of the application

 `TOKEN_TIME`: The amount of time (hours) that signup and password reset tokens are valid for